-As shown in the test configuration below, IPC Unigy at the Remote Site consisted of the Media Manager, Converged Communication Manager, Media Gateway, and Turrets.
-E1 QSIG trunks were used from IPC Unigy to Avaya Aura® Communication Manager, and T1 QSIG trunks were used from Avaya Aura® Communication Manager to Avaya Modular Messaging.
+As shown in the test configuration below, IPC Unigy at the Remote Site consists of the Media Manager, Converged Communication Manager, and Turrets.
+E1 QSIG trunks were used from IPC Unigy to Avaya Aura® Communication Manager, and SIP trunks were used from Avaya Aura® Communication Manager to Avaya Aura® Session Manager to reach Avaya Modular Messaging.
 In the test configuration, QSIG allowed IPC turret users at the Remote Site to "cover" to Avaya Modular Messaging at the Central site for voice messaging services.

-The Avaya Aura® Session Manager was used in the configuration to support Avaya SIP endpoints, and the configuration of Avaya Aura® Session Manager was performed via the web interface of Avaya Aura® System Manager.
 The detailed administration of basic connectivity among Avaya Aura® Communication Manager, Avaya Aura® Session Manager, and Avaya Modular Messaging is not the focus of these Application Notes and will not be described.
+These Application Notes will focus on the additional configuration required to support IPC turret users as local subscribers on Avaya Modular Messaging.

 The detailed administration of E1 QSIG trunks between Avaya Aura® Communication Manager and IPC Unigy, to enable IPC turret users to reach users on Avaya Aura® Communication Manager and on the PSTN, is assumed to be in place with details described in [4].
 A five digit Uniform Dial Plan (UDP) was used to facilitate dialing between the Central and Remote sites.
 Unique extension ranges were associated with Avaya Aura® Communication Manager users at the Central site (65xxx-66xxx), and IPC turret users at the Remote site (73xxx).
-The Avaya Modular Messaging pilot number was 60000.
+The Avaya Modular Messaging pilot number was 66666.